aluxnimm/outlookcaldavsynchronizer/README.md

 With the checkbox below you can alternatively negate the filter and sync all appointments/tasks except this category.
 For calendars it is also possible to choose the color of the category or to fetch the calendar color from the server and map it to the nearest supported Outlook category color with the button *Fetch Color*.
 With *Set DAV Color* it is also possible to sync the choosen category color back to set the server calendar color accordingly.
 With *Category Shortcut Key* you can define the shortcut key of the selected category for easier access when creating appointments.

 Experimental mapping of the first category color of the appointment to the matching COLOR attribute of the event is also available with the option *Map Event Color to Category*.
+When mapping a COLOR from the server to Outlook the first matching Outlook category with that color is used, but mapping can be manually changed in the options.xml config file.
 Together with DAVdroid for Android [https://davdroid.bitfire.at](https://davdroid.bitfire.at) you can map individual event colors from Android to Outlook,but not all calendar apps support it or can even crash, see [https://davdroid.bitfire.at/faq/entry/setting-event-colors-crash/](https://davdroid.bitfire.at/faq/entry/setting-event-colors-crash/)

 ### Reminders ###